A sudden job loss can be very unsettling and make a person look inside to gain perspective on his or her situation.

 EmploymentCrossing - #1 Job Aggregation and Private Job-Opening Research Service — The Most Quality Jobs Anywhere

-EmploymentCrossing is the first job consolidation service in the employment industry to seek to include every job that exists and not charge employers to post jobs on its site.
+EmploymentCrossing is the first job consolidation service in the employment industry to seek to include every job that exists in the world.